-- There is a demonstrable break in the chain of custody caused by the company's actions or inactions.
-The company has sold non-certified seafood as certified. - The company cannot prove that seafood sold as certified is in fact certified. - The company has not addressed a major non-conformity within the specified timeframe. - The company does not agree to a surveillance or re-certification audit within the necessary timeframes. - MSCI or ASCI has withdrawn a company's licence agreement and the company has not complied with the instructions in the given timeframe. - The company does not comply with the MSC Labour Eligibility Requirements.
+- There is a demonstrable break in the chain of custody caused by the company's actions or inactions. - The company has sold non-certified seafood as certified (an isolated incident of accidental mislabelling or substitution found at audit may only be graded as a major non-conformity, not necessarily cause for suspension). - The company cannot prove that seafood sold as certified is in fact certified. - The number of major non-conformities has exceeded the threshold (ask your auditor to show how this was calculated). - The auditor has raised a major non-conformity against the same clause during a follow up visit. - The company has not addressed a major non-conformity within 30 days. - The company does not agree to surveillance or re-certification audit within the necessary timeframes. - The MSC International (MSCI) has withdrawn a company's licence agreement and the company has not complied with MSCI instructions in the given timeframe.